sosaagbontaen/Flixter/README.md

 ## Notes

-Describe any challenges encountered while building the app : I had difficulty taking care of the bookeeping when implementing table views and collection views.
+I had difficulty taking care of the bookeeping when implementing table views and collection views.
+I am working on spacing the cells in the collection view.

 ## Credits